 - Revenue guidance for Q4 2021 is $297 million at the midpoint, above analyst estimates of $263.9 million

-- Free cash flow of $53.7 million, up from negative free cash flow of -$81.24 million in previous quarter
+- Free cash flow was negative $13 million, down from positive free cash flow of $53.7 million in previous quarter

 Founded in 2002 by Utah-based entrepreneur Ryan Smith, along with his father and brother, Qualtrics (NASDAQ:XM) provides organizations with software to collect and analyze feedback from customers and employees.